inmanta/pytest-inmanta-lsm/README.md

 ## Remote access configuration

 To setup the orchestrator and run your test with it, pytest-inmanta-lsm needs to have access to both the api, and the file system of the orchestrator.
-There exists a number of options to configure pytest-inmanta-lsm to reach these.
-All of them are shortly presented in the [Options and environment variables section](#options-and-environment-variables), but let's go through a few concrete examples here below:

 1. **The orchestrator has been installed with rpm, and has been started with systemd.**  You have ssh access to the host where it is running.
 You need to tell pytest-inmanta-lsm the following things:
     | | **Cli option** | **Env var** | **Explanation** |